posix4e/backyardmonitor/README.md

 - Copy `.env.example` to `.env` and set `RTSP_URL`.
 - Optionally set `DATA_DIR` (default `./data`) and `AUTO_START=true|false`.
+- RTSP is opened via FFmpeg with TCP by default for reliability.
+You can override with `RTSP_TRANSPORT=udp` if your camera requires UDP.

 2) Install deps (using uv or pip)